aklapatch/Exploring_Julia/docs/README.md

 In few words, multiple dispatch is runtime function overloading.

-In more words, it selects a function at runtime based on the specified types.
-It will select the function based on the most concrete type.
-If you specify a supertype, it will accept all suptypes of that supertype.
+In more words, it selects a function at runtime based on the types of the arguments.
+If you specify a an argument as a supertype, it will accept all subtypes of that supertype.

 ```julia
 function test(y::Real)